|Credits||4 SWS / 5 ECTS|

 This lecture provides a comprehensive insight into state of the art object recognition methods and algorithms and presents modern applications in which these techniques are implemented.
 Well established methods for image-processing, filtering, feature-extraction and machine-learning are covered as well as the most recent and performant Deep Learning architectures.

-In order to sketch a better picture of visual object recognition only a few applications are listed here:
+In order to provide a better picture of visual object recognition only a few applications are listed here:

 - Video-data mining